Projects

 Contact

-Krist Victor Bernard Gernaey Professor Department of Chemical and Biochemical Engineering
+Krist V. Gernaey Professor Department of Chemical and Biochemical Engineering

 CALIMERO is a project funded in the topic HORIZON-CL6-2021-ZEROPOLLUTION-01-06 by the EU, whose goal is to improve current Life Cycle Sustainability Assessment (LCSA) methodologies of biobased industries, as European industries are a main source of pollution.
 The project aims to establish a frame for bio-based industries to evolve in all PEF indicators, plus those added by CALIMERO.
 The consortium will count on primary data from industrial case studies from construction, woodworking, textile, pulp & paper and biochemicals to identify and propose sectorial and cross-sectorial solutions to tackle sustainability hotspots.
 With these data and analysis in hand, specific guidelines and recommendations will be developed.
 The objective is to contribute to a more sustainable economy and to spread these guidelines for other industries to follow the lead.